 Mondelez has been in Indonesia for over 30 years.
-Its portfolio in the country now includes Cadbury Dairy Milk, Cadbury Fruit & Nut, Cadbury Cashew & Cookies and Toblerone.
+Its portfolio in the country now includes Cadbury Dairy Milk, Cadbury Fruit & Nut, Cadbury Cashew & Cookies, and Toblerone.

 Looking at the sector by category, chocolate is booming in Indonesia, helped in part by its youthful population.

 In 2014, the category was worth US$888.2m.
 By 2018 it is forecast to be worth US$1.38bn, Euromonitor says.
-It is perceived as a “premium” product the research firm said, often offered to business partners and relatives during festive periods, namely Hari Raya Idul Fitri, Christmas and New Year.
+It is perceived as a “premium” product the research firm said, often offered to business partners and relatives during festive periods, namely Hari Raya Idul Fitri, Christmas, and New Year.

 Despite growing health awareness that is seeing chocolate have to compete with other snack categories such as health biscuits and snack bars, it is predicted to continue to grow in popularity in Indonesia, with this “premium” positioning continuing to influence sales, Euromonitor forecasts.

-But one thing is evident: domestic players are favoured by consumers when it comes to chocolate, with a suggested reason being local manufacturers have a greater understanding of local tastes and preferences.
+But one thing is evident: domestic players are favored by consumers when it comes to chocolate, with a suggested reason being local manufacturers have a greater understanding of local tastes and preferences.
 “Their products are perceived as tasty and high in quality but also affordable,” explains a Euromonitor spokesperson.

 The sugar confectionery category is led by Perfetti Van Melle but houses a raft of local players.
-Mayora Indah, and Indonesian Kapal Api Group and Konimex Pharmaceutical Laboratories have the next largest market shares respectively.
+Mayora Indah, and Indonesian Kapal Api Group, and Konimex Pharmaceutical Laboratories have the next largest market shares respectively.